 Erik Bootsma, Director.
 Mr. Bootsma is an architect and planner in Washington, D.C.
 He holds an undergraduate degree in liberal arts from Thomas Aquinas College, and a Master of Architecture from the University of Notre Dame.
 He has written articles on the philosophy of beauty, art and architecture and ecclesiastical art and writes about other architecture-related topics on his blog.
 He has traveled extensively in the U.S. and Europe studying and sketching his favorite architecture.
-Bootsma currently works for Glave and Holmes Architecture in Richmond, Virginia.
+Bootsma currently works for Glave and Holmes Architecture in Richmond, Va.

 Christian Charnaux, Director.
 Mr. Charnaux leads Hilton Worldwide’s Global Brands Strategy group, which is responsible for developing and supporting strategies for all brands and supporting all product groups.
 Mr. Charnaux joined Hilton Worldwide in 2009 after three years with the Boston Consulting Group, where he focused on the travel and consumer product sectors.
 Previously, Christian was a Senior Associate at the Partnership for New York City Fund and began his career at J.P.
 Morgan in the Technology coverage and Mergers & Acquisition groups.
 He holds an MBA with Distinction from Harvard Business School and a B.A. with Highest Distinction in History and Political Science from the University of North Carolina at Chapel Hill, where he was a Morehead Scholar.
 Mr. Charnaux and his wife Susan have two daughters and reside in Alexandria, Va.